 Either way, it’s time for an upgrade.

-A customer relationship management (CRM) platform allows you to store essential prospect and customer-related data, visualize your pipeline, and automate communication.
+A customer relationship management (CRM) platform—like a customized Google Sheets CRM—lets you store key prospect and customer data, visualize your sales pipeline, and automate follow-ups.
 Good CRM apps also help users assess and improve their entire sales process.

-If you’re looking for an easy way to get started, keep reading.
+If you’re looking for an easy, low-cost way to get started with CRM management, keep reading.
 I will show you how to turn Google Sheets, a popular Microsoft Excel alternative, into a viable CRM system.

 (Wondering if you have access to Google Sheets?
 Ask yourself this: "Do I use Gmail?"
 If yes, you can access Google Sheets, as both apps are part of Google Workspace.)